Adventures in a Messy Life

 Because it’s before wide-spread telephones, and obviously emails are out of the question, the telegrams start flying and everyone is sending letters to everyone else, demands start flying.

-This next part we acted out with popsicle stick theater.
-Sir Edward Gray of Britain took it upon himself to talk this all down, and for a while it looked like it was going to work, and then Germany just said, “Oh look we’re being attacked, I declare war on France.” (they claimed France had launched bombs.
+In this next part we acted out with popsicle stick theater.
+Sir Edward Gray of Britain took it upon himself to talk this all down, and for a while, it looked like it was going to work, and then Germany just said, “Oh look we’re being attacked, I declare war on France.” (they claimed France had launched bombs.
 After the war was over they acknowledged that was a lie).
-If you want to make your own figures here’s the World War 1 puppets.
+If you want to make your own figures here are the World War 1 puppets.

 Then we looked at allies.
 At the start of the war Germany, Austria-Hungary, and Italy were allied.
 But Italy said, “I don’t have to be part of this since you weren’t attacked,” and they changed sides.